imroz-19/youtubeApp/README.md

-# youtubeApp
-A clown of YouTube web app
+A typical clone for youtube web app

+Youtube API to be used if expires

+Steps To Run

+1. npm install
+2. npm start